 Furniture—A damp cloth also works to trap or push dust from wooden furniture surfaces.
 When it comes to upholstered surfaces, such as a couch or ottoman, remove any covers you can to launder or dry clean, then vacuum all areas.
 The same goes for throw pillows.
 Follow behind with a paint-roller-size sticky brush if you have stubborn pet hair remaining.
 Wipe down any knickknacks and other items as you go.

 Baseboards and Floors—How you clean your floors depends on their material.
 Check out this post on cleaning hardwood floors, and this post on cleaning tile floors.
 We also cover carpet cleaning in this post and offer tips on choosing a vacuum.
 If you get your carpet professionally cleaned twice a year, as you should, schedule the professionals to come after you have tackled this room so that you don’t just push dust onto a freshly cleaned floor.
 No matter the material, though, start cleaning this level of the room by dusting the baseboards.
 Again, melamine foam sponges are a great way to remove scuffs and other marks, but use them gently.
 Bonus tip: They also clean up light fixtures and outlets!

-For your home cleaning needs, call the professionals at Molly Maid.
-Call(800) 654-9647 now to connect directly with your local Molly Maid.
+For your home cleaning needs, contact the professionals at Molly Maid.
 Each maid services team comprises insured, licensed and uniformed housekeepers who are regularly quality checked.
 Click here to request service in your area.